AmitRuidas/Drone_project/README.md

 It is the Complete Drone Project in Gazebo Simulation using ROS1 and PX4 (keyboard Control simulation with autonomous mood)

-1st you created a work_space in src folder you clone the entire program
+1st you created a work_space [for creating workspace follow the site http://wiki.ros.org/catkin/Tutorials/create_a_workspace] in src folder you clone[catkin_ws$ git clone ] the entire program

 after that you download px4 accroding to your ros version then make/compile the px4 on this command "make px4_sitl gazebo" and you can also got it on there site